-Inter-alia with the visa application, one must be able provide a certificate issued by a chartered accountant registered with the South African Institute of Chartered Accountants or professional accountant registered with the South African Institute of Professional Accountants to the effect that –
+Inter-alia with the visa application, one must be able provide a certificate issued by a chartered accountant registered with the South African Institute of Chartered Accountants or professional accountant registered with the South African Institute of Professional Accountants, or a business accountant registered with the South African Institute for Business Accountants to the effect that:

 - Proof that an amount of at least ZAR 5 million in cash can be invested in the Republic as determined by the Minister.
 The capital requirements may be reduced or waived in respect of the following types of industries/businesses: